contoweb/delivery-calculator/README.md

 # Delivery Calculator for Laravel

-Calculate a date-time by providing a start date-time and a duration in hours considering weekends and defined holidays.
+Calculate a DateTime by providing a start date-time and a duration in hours considering business hours, weekends and defined holidays.

 ## Getting Started